 For example: Offer to massage your husband's back once a month because you know his work is stressful.
 Promise your wife that you will return all her phone calls within 15 minutes because you know she feel rejected when you don't get back to her.
 Tell your husband that you will never forget to thank him for picking up dinner on his way home with a kiss and a "thank you, love" because you know he does it to make your day easier.

 The power of love is in the little things.
 Making a promise to honor the relationship with small gestures can make a BIG difference.

 Just make sure to keep your promise and never make an excuse for breaking it.

 Love is like going to the gym-- you have to do it everyday, not just once a year.
 What would happen if we all just celebrated our bodies once a year and only worked out one day out of the year?

 Valentine's Day is a billion dollar business that banks off the pressure to not look like a inconsiderate jerk in the eyes of your significant other.
 But it can be more than just a reservation at a pricey restaurant-- it can be a wake-up call to start paying attention to your relationship and the intricate, delicate, beautiful emotional and phsyical intimacy you both share.

 After all, it really is a collection of hugs, touching revelations and gestures of goodwill that can help turn an "I do" into side-by-side grave stones.

-If you are a straight woman who is serious about turning your love life around, visit my website, http://www.inspirehisloveforyou.com and read about my e-program, "Inspire His Love For You".
-On the site you can also sign up for the FREE Inspire His Love For You Newsletter that's packed with insight into men and relationships that last!
+If you are a straight woman who is serious about turning your love life around, visit my website, ConnectWithHisHeart.com.
+On the site you can also sign up for my free Love Advice Newsletter that's packed with insight into men and relationships that last!